 What is iambic pentameter?
-For as technical as iambic pentameter may sound, it’s purpose is actually remarkably simple .
-Think about it this way: iambs mirror the rhythm of a heart beating -- da-DUM, da-DUM, da-DUM -- one unstressed syllable, one stressed syllable.
+For as technical as it may sound, its purpose is actually remarkably simple.
+Think about it this way: iambs mirror the rhythm of a heart beating — da-DUM, da-DUM, da-DUM — one unstressed syllable, one stressed syllable.

 Writers have used iambic poetry for thousands of years to keep the most intrinsic of all paces; our heartbeat (in pairs of five).
-This next video explores why Shakespeare loved iambic pentameter.
+This next video explores why Shakespeare loved iambic meter.

 There’s a reason Shakespeare is considered by many to be the greatest writer of all time.
 His works are layered with metaphors, subtext, and incredible flow.
-Iambic pentameter was one of his favorite writing tools, and an essential part of many of his best works.
+This particular rhythm was one of his favorite writing tools, and an essential part of many of his best works.

-The full quote “to BE, or NOT to BE, that IS the QUES-tion” contains eleven syllables -- one too many to be considered an example of iambic pentameter.
-However, many falsely ascribe the quote as an example of iambic pentameter.
-The iambs work perfectly in the first part -- think da-DUM, da-DUM, da-DUM -- but there’s just one too many in the second part.
+The full quote “to BE, or NOT to BE, that IS the QUES-tion” contains eleven syllables — one too many to be considered an example of iambic pentameter.
+The iambs work perfectly in the first part — think da-DUM, da-DUM, da-DUM — but there’s just one too many in the second part.

 What is Iambic Pentameter in Literature?

 You may be thinking that iambic pentameter is a relic of poems past, but that isn’t true.
 Although few modern writers structure their works in iambic pentameter, many sprinkle it in now and again for dramatic effect.